Blood for Dracula: Release

 Blood for Dracula was first released as Andy Warhol's Dracula in both West Germany on 1 March 1974 and the United States on 6 November 1974.
-A 98-minute version was released theatrically by Euro International Films in Italy on 14 August 1975 as Dracula cerca sangue di vergine e...morì di sete!!! (lit.
+A 98-minute version was released theatrically by Euro International Films in Italy on 14 August 1975 under the title Dracula cerca sangue di vergine e...morì di sete!!! (lit.
 Dracula is searching for virgins' blood, and...he died of thirst!!!).
 In Italy, the film grossed a total of 345,023,314 Italian lire.
-In the United Kingdom, the film passed with cuts to 103 minutes, avoiding being labeled as a video nasty (However, the film was included on a tertiary list of titles that could potentially be subject to seizure by police in England.
-It was therefore not submitted for video certification by the BBFC until 1995, which was granted, with approx. 4 minutes of cuts.
-An uncut version was not released in the UK until 2006).
-Louis Periano, who distributed the film in the United States, later tried to cash in the success of Mel Brooks' film Young Frankenstein and re-released the film as a 94-minute R-rated Young Dracula in 1976 (as opposed to the original X-rated version).
+In the United Kingdom, the film passed with cuts to 103 minutes, avoiding being labeled as a video nasty; however, it was included on a tertiary list of titles that could potentially be subject to seizure by police in England.
+It was therefore not submitted for video certification by the BBFC until 1995, which was granted with about four minutes cut.
+Its uncut version was not released in the UK until 2006.
+Louis Periano, who distributed the film in the United States, later tried to cash in on the success of Mel Brooks' film Young Frankenstein and re-released the film as a 94-minute R rated version titled Young Dracula in 1976 (as opposed to the original 106-minute X rated version).

-Reception
+Critical reception

-According to the American Film Institute, the film opened to mixed reviews.
+According to the AFI, the film opened to mixed reviews.
 The Hollywood Reporter lauded the production design by Enrico Job and Luigi Kuveiller's photography.
-The Los Angeles Times review described the film as "aesthetically pleasing" and "pretty funny up until that Grand Guignol finale" but felt that Morrissey had too much talent for "such sickening junk."
+The Los Angeles Times review described the film as "aesthetically pleasing" and "pretty funny up until that Grand Guignol finale", but felt that Morrissey had too much talent for "such sickening junk."